jeffa5/nodo-ocaml/README.md

 - Be fast and efficient, somewhat secondary to a clean and efficient UI and UX is to have the actual program be fast and efficient, hence Rust.

+### Layout

+Projects can be nested as directories on the filesystem, each actual file should have an extension on the filesystem but this extension can be omitted during commands.

 ## Why another app?

 Lots of apps tend to have a large focus on todos and so have lots of emphasis